usds/SME-QA-Website/pages/phases/getting-started/measuring-a-hiring-action.md

   To gauge the success of the hiring process, measure applicant flow through the process and confidence in the process.
 </p>

-1. **Hiring funnel**: How many applicants progress through each phase: Resume review, interview 1, and interview 2.
+1. **Hiring funnel**: How many applicants progress through each phase.
 2. **Level of burden**: Have internal resources track their time: SMEs, HR, hiring manager, schedulers, project managers.
+3. **Elapsed phase time**: Track the start and end time for each phase.

 ## Measuring your results